Jeffrey C. Wint, M.D.

 Dr. Wint attended the University of Pennsylvania, graduating with a bachelor's degree in Biochemistry and a minor in English.
 His medical education, completed in 1986 was at Columbia University's College of Physicians and Surgeons.
 After completing his medical school education at P & S, Dr. Wint interned in general surgery for one year and completed a residency in Orthopaedic Surgery at UMDNJ - Robert Wood Johnson University Hospital in New Brunswick, New Jersey.
 His orthopedic training included electives at Children's Hospital in Philadelphia and Memorial Sloan Kettering Cancer Center in NYC.
 Following his Chief Residency year he spent one year as a fellow in Hand Surgery and Musculoskeletal Microsurgery at the University at Buffalo School of Medicine.
 There his fellowship was undertaken with physicians working at the Hand Center or Western New York.
-Dr. Wint came to Springfield in 1992.
-He worked with hand surgeon Dr. Erik Rosenthal for nine years, initially as part of Pavilion Hand Surgeons and later with The Hand Center.
+Dr. Wint came to Springfield in 1992 and worked with hand surgeon Dr. Erik Rosenthal for nine years, initially as part of Pavilion Hand Surgeons and later with The Hand Center.

 Dr. Wint Has received recognition for several years now from patient reviewed websites.
 This has included a 5 year anniversary patient's choice award ( 2008-2013) and a compassionate doctor award for 2010-2014. .
 He has been named in 2013 as a Top Ten Doctor.
 Dr WInt is a Castle Connolly Top Doctor for 2012-2015, with his online profile here.

 Dr Wint has considerable experience treating children.
 At Shriner's Hospital in Springfield he is on staff where he cares for children of all ages with a wide range of congential hand and upper extremity differences as well as clincal issues.
 Through Shriner's he participates in local as well as overseas hand clinics, and is a lecturer in a series of twice monthly conferences on "Congenital and Pediatric Hand and Upper Extremity Problems."
 He applies this in an online forum for families of children with Congenital Hand and Upper Extremity Differences called limbdifferences.org. where he has answered questions for families for many years.